Skip to content

 */2 * * * *Every 2 minutes — below 5-minute minimum

-Webhook and sprite subscriptions require a filter that determines which commit operations trigger the action.
-Filters are evaluated against each operation in a commit; the subscription fires if at least one operation matches.
+Webhook subscriptions require a filter that determines which write operations trigger the action.
+Filters are evaluated against each operation; the subscription fires if at least one operation matches.

 FieldTypeDescription